glouppe/info8006-introduction-to-ai/projects/project1/README.md

  - Your report named `report.pdf`.
 	 - Your report must be at most 5 pages long.
 	 - Fill the following [template](https://github.com/glouppe/info8006-introduction-to-ai/blob/master/projects/project1/template-project1.tex) to write your report.
+     - In English or French.
  - Your `astar.py` file containing your implementation of A\* algorithm.
 	 - Put the class template defined in `pacmanagent.py` into `astar.py` and fill in the `get_action` function.
  - Your `bfs.py` file containing your implementation of BFS algorithm.
 	 - Put the class template defined in `pacmanagent.py` into `bfs.py` and fill in the `get_action` function.
 	 - Your implementation of BFS should only differ from A\* by its cost function and heuristic.

-:warning: A penalty of **-2 points** on the final grade will be applied if the files are not named based on the instructions above.
+:warning: A penalty of **-2 points** on the final grade will be applied if files are not named based on the instructions above.

 ---